 (f) Items to be included in the self-evaluation.

-(g) Plan for or progress toward improvement (when applicable).
+(g) Plan for, or progress towards, improvement (when applicable).

 7.10.2 For service faculty: Those items covered in the duties and responsibilities for the position set forth in the job description and on the evaluation form as well as items (d), (e), (f) and (g) of paragraph 7.10.1.